 KUA Lay Theng is a Partner in the Infrastructure, Construction & Engineering Practice.

 Her area of practice focuses on advising parties in the construction industry for the entire life cycle of projects.
-This encompasses front-end/transactional work such as drafting, reviewing, negotiating and advising on all standard forms of building contracts and other related agreements in the building industry; project advisory work during the execution of the project and contentious work arising from the project especially in arbitration (both international and domestic), mediation and litigation.
+This encompasses front-end/transactional work such as drafting, reviewing, negotiating and advising on standard forms of building contracts and other related agreements in the building industry; project advisory work during the execution of the project and contentious work arising from the project in various forms of dispute resolution processes such as arbitration (both international and domestic), statutory adjudication, mediation and litigation.

 Prior to joining WongPartnership, Lay Theng was a Partner at a leading law firm in Kuala Lumpur, Malaysia where she handled construction-related disputes.
 She has considerable construction industry sector experience within the region especially in South East Asia.

-She was a former Deputy Registrar of the Singapore International Arbitration Centre (SIAC) where she supervised the administration of arbitration cases filed at the SIAC including the scrutiny of arbitral awards.
-She also dealt with the appointment of arbitrators by the SIAC in ad hoc arbitrations and arbitrations under the SIAC Rules.
+She was the former Deputy Registrar of the Singapore International Arbitration Centre (SIAC) where she supervised the administration of arbitration cases filed at the SIAC including the scrutiny of arbitral awards and the appointment of arbitrators.

-She is also an Adjunct Lecturer at the Building and Construction Authority Academy.
+She is an Adjunct Lecturer at the Building and Construction Authority Academy.

-Matters of significance in which Lay Theng has been involved in include acting for the following:
+Matters of significance in which Lay Theng has been involved in include advising / acting for the following:

 • A developer on various aspects of its project (both transactional and contentious) to reclaim and develop four islands in the Maldives into resorts to be operated by various luxury hotel chains and a staff campus worth US$500 million.